 Mental health, learning disability, neurodevelopment and addictions

-The European Convention on Human Rights (ECHR), and in particular Article 8, which provides a right to respect for private and family life, is of particular relevance for people accessing mental health, learning disability, neurodevelopmental, addictions services where their stay in hospital is often lengthy.
+The European Convention on Human Rights (ECHR), Article 8, sets out a right to respect for private and family life.
+This right still applies when people are in hospital and is especially important for people accessing mental health, learning disability, neurodevelopmental, addictions services where their stay in hospital is often lengthy.
 Given this, the ward is deemed to be their home during this period.

-An individual visiting plan should be discussed with the person, their next of kin and the ward clinical team.
-This could include a combination of both in person and virtual visiting.
+An individual visiting plan should be discussed with the person, their family and the ward clinical team.
 This will ensure:

-The plan should be reviewed on a regular basis to ensure the individual’s needs are continuing to be met and that their family and friends are being supported to see their loved ones.
+The plan should be reviewed on a regular basis to ensure the person’s needs are continuing to be met and that their family are being supported to see them.